 - Focus on Accessibility: Ensure documents are concise, visually organized, and free of jargon.
 This approach makes it easier for residents to reference rules when needed.

 Clear documentation not only minimizes the risk of breaches but also fosters trust and transparency within the community.
+See reporting insurance metrics to venture capitalists and lenders for a clean way to present cohorts, claims severity, and solvency runway.

 3. Proactive Communication